oli-drew/secure-password-generator-using-javascript-for-bootcamp-hw3/README.md

 ## Description

 A secure password generator created as part of a homework assignment.
-The generator will randomly generate a password between 8 and 128 characters long.
-The user can select whether or not to include lowercase, uppercase, numeric, and/or special characters.
+The generator will randomly generate a password when the user clicks the "Generate Password" button.
+The user will be prompted to how long they would like their password to be, and whether or not to include lowercase, uppercase, numeric, and/or special characters.

+If a user enters a password length shorter than 8 or longer than 128 or do not select any character types they will receive a warning and need to restart.

+The password is displayed on the page for the viewer to copy.

 **Password options:**